tonikelope/megadown/README.md

 ## TO DO:
 * /#F! links
-* Allow to use Mega PRO account for download
+* Allow to download using a proxy list